episkey24/episkey24/README.md

 - 👋 Hi, I’m Tannishtha
 - 👀 I’m interested in Machine Learning and Software Development.
-- 🌱 I’m currently learning Computer Vision.
-- 💞️ I’ll be working as an SDE Intern at Apple India and TDP Sr. Assoc.
-(Research and Innovation) at Optum(UHG) in the coming year.
+- 💞️ I'm working as an SDE Intern at Apple India and will begin as a SDE at Optum(UHG) this year.
 - 📫 Connect with me on [linkedIn](www.linkedin.com/in/tm24/)

 <!---